zefrenchwan/recueil/README.md

 Assume you ask for a word, "Paris" for instance.
 It matches the first name of a famous american person, a city in France, music albums, etc.
 Why would you load all those entries when you know that you ask for a city ?
-It sounds like a better option to look for `myaddr/CITY/Paris` than `myaddr/Paris` and then filter on the client side.
+It sounds like a better option to look for `/check/value/Paris/as/CITY/` than `/check/value/Paris/` and then filter on the client side.
 Still, we may do better.
 Paris is a capital city, then a city, then a location, then a physical entity.
-When asking for locations, you do not want to request "location", and "city" and "capital city" and ...
+When asking for locations, you do not want to request `location`, and `city` and `capital` and ...
 You want to receive cities when asked for locations because cities are a sort of location.

 ## How do I run it ?